rik2803/aws-minitools/README.md

 # A bunch (not yet but maybe one day) of one-shot scripts for AWS chores

+## `aws-remove-events-rule.bash`: Remove all targets from the rule and the rule itself

 ## `aws-list-active-images-in-ecs.bash`: Show all active ECS services and all docker images used in each of those services

 This command outputs all active ECS services and all docker images used in each of those services for a given cluster.